uoft-tapp/old-orig-tapp/README.md

     ```

 Note: number 2 will update the rails app but not touch the database.

+## Backup/Restore of database <a id="backuprestore"></a>

+We should automatically backup postgress every few minutes.
+The restore procedure is manual for emergencies when we need to step back to a backup

+### Backup

+### Restore

 ## TODO
 - [] JavaScript testing